 Website: https://tippie.uiowa.edu/about/management-and-entrepreneurship-department

 The Department of Management and Entrepreneurship has strengths in the areas of leadership, entrepreneurship, and human resource management.
-It provides evidence-based instruction that prepares students to pursue a career in human resource management, start their own business, or lead projects, teams, and organizations.
+It provides evidence-based instruction that prepares students to pursue a career in human resource management; become successful innovators, entrepreneurial leaders, and business founders; or lead projects, teams, and organizations.

-The department offers undergraduate majors in entrepreneurship and management, and the subprogram in management that leads to the PhD in business administration.
-Additionally, the Department of Management and Entrepreneurship contributes to the MBA program; see the Master of Business Administration Program in the catalog.
+At the graduate level, the Department of Management and Entrepreneurship also contributes to the MBA program; see the Master of Business Administration Program in the catalog.
+Finally, the department offers a Doctor of Philosophy in Business Administration (management subprogram).

 - Major in Entrepreneurship (Bachelor of Business Administration)